As the Devil, the thought of positive sexuality is a relevant one to the pursuit of happiness.

-And while I’m not one to humour such conversations aside for their entertainment value, he is my friend, and he represents a more significant portion of the human population than most secular people care to admit.
+And while I’m not one to humour such conversations unless it’s for their entertainment value, he is my friend, and he represents a more significant portion of the human population than most secular people care to admit.

 My questions about POSITIVE sexuality

 Let’s start by asking why lust is bad.
 What makes this notion undesirable according to most religious and some political frameworks?

 The dictionary defines lust primarily as strong sexual desire.
 And this definition seems to be the first implication the word has for most people.

 Is it possible for people to lust for wealth?

 Yes, both of these possibilities are true.
 Importantly, they are more potent motivators than sexual desire.
 Due to unfortunate social conditioning, people understand that achieving power and wealth makes sex more accessible.

 Humans committed some of the worst crimes in history in their pursuit of power, after all.
 I’m sure you can think of several examples.